 - The Average Directional Index (ADX): The ADX is a very popular indicator used by momentum traders.
 It shows the existence of a trend and the strength of a trend but does not show the direction of the trend.
 ADX values range from 0 to 100, and values below 25 indicate a ranging, or directionless, market, while a reading above 25 indicates the existence of a trend.
 The higher the reading, the stronger the trend.
 So, an ADX reading of 40 indicates a stronger trend than an ADX reading of 30.
 Traders who use this have to combine it with other indicators, such as moving averages, to identify the trend direction.

 - Price action: Some traders also use price action analysis to spot stocks with high momentum.
-One common method price action momentum traders use is checking for new highs and new lows.
-Stocks that are making new highs are showing high upside momentum, while the ones making new lows are showing strong downside momentum.
+One common method of price action momentum traders uses is checking for new highs and new lows.
+Stocks that are making new highs show high upside momentum, while those making new lows show strong downside momentum.
 So, a trader can go long stocks that are making new highs and short the ones that are making new lows.

 ETF momentum strategy

 The momentum strategy is not only used in trading stock.
 You can also use it to trade ETFs and rotate between assets or sectors.